hercychang/prep-step-1/part6-data_structures/glossary.md

 * `min` - Returns the smallest element of an array.
 * `pop` - Removes an element from the end of the array and returns the removed element; modifies the original array.
 * `push(arg)` - Adds an element to the end of the array and returns the array; modifies the original array.
-* `reverse` - Reverses the order of the array and returns the result; does not modify the original array.
 * `rotate(offset)` - Rotates the array such that the element at the index its argument specifies becomes the first element of the array; a negative argument rotates in the opposite direction; the default argument is `1`; does not modify the original array.
 * `shift` - Removes an element from the front of the array and returns the removed element; modifies the original array.
 * `sort` - Sorts the array alphabetically or numerically and returns the result; does not modify the original array.